camunda/camunda-docs/docs/components/modeler/web-modeler/run-or-publish-your-process.md

 ### Missing client credentials

 When you deploy a process that requires client credentials, you will see a warning in the **Deploy diagram** dialog.
-The warning will contain a link to manage the missing credentials.
+The warning will contain a link to manage the missing or misconfigured credentials.
-Client credentials are required when at least one of the following elements is used in the process: `service tasks`, `messages`, `signals`, and elements with a `non-connector` task definition.
+Client credentials with the `Zeebe` scope are required when at least one of the following elements is used in the process: `service tasks`, `messages`, `signals`, and elements with a `non-connector` task definition.